planimation/documentation/docs/ap_guide.md

 ```

-Shape blocks contain:
+visual blocks contain:
 * The name of the shape, for example ```block```
 * The type of the object.
 Types can either be ```default```, ```custom```, or ```predefine```.
   * ```default``` objects apply to any objects mentioned in the problem file.
 A 'block' in the problem file is an example of a default object.
   * ```custom``` objects are additional to the problem file, and are created by the user for visual effect.
 The 'claw' is an example of a custom object - it mainly serves a visual purpose and is not specified in the problem or domain file.
 The robot in the Grid domain is another example of a custom object - it is not explicitly mentioned in the domain objects, but its behaviour is still fairly dynamic (moving around etc)
   * ```predefine``` These objects are assigned only to domain objects whose name matches any of the names in the :object field.
 This is used to apply properties to domain objects with specific naming conventions, for example, `key1`, `key2`, ... in the Grid domain.
+Alternatives, you can use ```%key``` shortcut to represent all the objects start with "key".
 * Object properties.
 These properties govern the position and appearance of the object.
 See section 2.4 for a detailed list of object properties.

 ## 2.2 Syntax